ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 # MNIST DCGANs as Labeled Image Generators
 MNIST Experiment - DCGANs are trained using a subset of training data, generators are used to generate training data and an EfficientNetB0 is trained using the generated data.
 Full dataset with augmentation used as benchmark.

+# Requirements
+ Tensorflow 2.2 for all notebooks except the MNIST notebook, which requires Tensorflow 2.3 (for dataset_from_directory)

+ Seaborn (for plots)

+ tensorflow_datasets (to download datasets)

+ CIFAR-10 SVM Notebook - Requires scikit-learn for the L2-SVM

 # Source Files